 Editing and production

 Edit each episode: cuts, noise reduction, leveling, music beds, intro/outro.
 Average 4–6 hours of editing per finished hour.
 Write show notes and timestamps.
-Generate transcripts (use AI tools — Descript, Otter — and clean up).
+Generate transcripts (use AI tools such as Descript or Otter, then clean up).
 Make 3 short audio clips per episode for social.

 Branding and distribution